hcote/TrashTalk/CONTRIBUTE.md

 - [Project Board](https://github.com/openoakland/TrashTalk/projects)
 - [Issue Tracker](https://github.com/openoakland/TrashTalk/issues)

-As an open source, collaborative, public project developers come and go with the seasons.
-The goal of this guide is to make it possible for each participant to make contributions with as little pain as possible.Communication is the key to an optimal experience!
+As an open source, collaborative, and public project, developers come and go in seasons.
+This guide to makes it possible for each participant to effectively contribute.
+Communication is the key to an optimal experience!
 Ask questions and work with others to create a fluid development process.

 <a name="codeguidelines"></a>
 ## Code Guidelines